 - Can firms operate factories in third world sweatshops using child labor and claim to be responsible corporate citizens?

-- Why does an industry like tobacco making carcinogenic products continue to be allowed to put products on store shelves?
+- Why do industries like tobacco or vaping that make carcinogenic products continue to be allowed to put products on store shelves?

 - Should profit maximization be allowed to be the sole goal of a corporation?

 - What are the governance and risk implications for companies of the emergence of political populism?

 Government attempts to address these issues legislatively have largely failed because governments are mired in their own scandals.
 For example, the US government bail out of the banking sector was supposed to come with new oversight regulations to prevent a reoccurrence.
 None of this proposed oversight is in place today and the public is as much at risk as it ever was.
 The current federal government of Canada was elected largely on a platform of more transparency and accountability riding on the coat-tails of scandal in the previous administration and yet accountability and transparency in government in Canada have fallen to lows never witnessed before in this country.
 Other countries report similar scenarios.